Your Questions, Answered.

 -

-I am only offering Overnight Postpartum Doula services at this time.
+I only provide overnight postpartum doula services at this time.

 -

-My overnight shifts are a minimum of 8 hours, usually from 10:00 pm to 6:00 am.
-We can also customize longer shifts if your family would like extra rest — whatever works best for you.
+My overnight shifts are a minimum of 8 hours, usually from 9/10:00 pm to 5/6:00 am.
+We can customize longer shifts if your family would like extra rest — whatever works best for you.

 -